-The chapters reflect the standpoints of several authors from these countries.
-In addition, the think tank delegates were asked to take part in a survey which covered questions concerning all the key topics covered in this publication.
-Their responses have been woven into the final document in several different forms: as the main narration, a CASE STUDY and a SUCCESS STORY.
-The chapters give also an outline of the current state of play, seen from the perspective of both the 3S region and the European Union.
-Each chapter ends with The Digital 3 Seas ‘To Do’ List section and provides specific recommendations for the 3S countries.
+The chapters reflect the standpoints of several authors from these countries woven into the final document in several different forms: main narration, a Case Study and a Success Story.
+The chapters also give an outline of the current state of play, seen from the perspective of both the 3S region and the EU.
+Each chapter ends with Recommendations for the Digital 3 Seas countries providing specific guidance for the 3S countries and its allies.

 Download the publication – The Digital 3 Seas Initiative – Mapping the challenges to overcome